RELS 100. Introduction to Religious Studies. 3 Credits.

 RELS 380.
 Buddhism.
 3 Credits.

 A historical and critical survey of different Buddhist schools in India, China, Tibet, and Japan.
-Offered Spring every 3 years (2008).
+F, even years.

 RELS 399.
 Selected Topics.
 1-3 Credits.

 A selected topic in the area of religious studies such as Atheism, Religion and Public Life, Lessons of the Holocaust, Religion and the Environment, Greco-Roman Religion, African American Religious History, Women Religious Writers.
 Repeatable to 12 credits with different topics.
 Repeatable to 12 credits.
-F,S.
+On demand.

 A consideration of selected topics or religious classics of mutual interest to departmental staff and advanced students in Religion.
 Prerequisites: Junior or senior standing and some upper level work in Religion or consent of instructor.
 On demand.